ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## enable_positional_arguments {#enable-positional-arguments}

-Enables or disables supporting positional arguments for [GROUP BY](../../sql-reference/statements/select/group-by.md), [LIMIT BY](../../sql-reference/statements/select/limit-by.md), [ORDER BY](../../sql-reference/statements/select/order-by.md) statement.
+Enables or disables supporting positional arguments for [GROUP BY](../../sql-reference/statements/select/group-by.md), [LIMIT BY](../../sql-reference/statements/select/limit-by.md), [ORDER BY](../../sql-reference/statements/select/order-by.md) statements.
 When you want to use column numbers instead of titles in these clauses, set `enable_positional_arguments = 1`.

 Possible values: